pwjablonski/cn-sta-pitch/FAQ.md

 Each lesson plan is a self-contained repository including slides, and a lesson plan

 ## How do I access the master slide show from my glitch project?
-To view the slide show from your glitch project page simply press the `🕶️show` button at the top of your screen.
+To view the master slide show from your glitch project page simply press the `🕶️show` button at the top of your screen.
 Then press `In a New Window`.
 You're all set!

 ## How do I access the student facing slide show from my glitch project?
 To access student facing slide show you can go to `yourprojectname.glitch.me/students`.

-## What else can I slide do on a slide show?
+## What features doe my slide show have?
 The slides also have some great presentation features you can take advantage of.

 - **Speaker Notes** - Press `S` on the Keyboard
 - **Pause** - Press `B`on the Keyboard
 - **Zoom** - Press `ctrl` on PC or `option` on Mac and click where you would like to Zoom
+- **Print PDF** - From the actions panel click `View PDF`.
+This will open up a new window with a printer friendly version of the slide show

-## How do I share materials with my classroom?
+## How do I share lesson materials with my classroom?

-simply click on the CN logo in the bottom left corner of any page.
+Simply click on the CN logo in the bottom left corner of any page to open the actions panel.

-- **G Classroom** - This will open Google Classrooms sharing interface and will aumatically attach the current slide show's URL
+You will be able share directly t0 Google Classrooms and aumatically attach the resource URL You can share...
-- **Print PDF** - This will open up a new window with a printer friendly version of the slide show

-## Glitch Features
+- **Student Facing Slides** - Attaches the student facing slides at `yourprojectname.glitch.me/students`.
+- **Lesson Reources** - Attaches the reources url listed in `lessonData.js`

+## Can I share my lesson with my team to colaberate?
+Yes!
+To share the lesson with you team click the `Share` button in the top left corner.
+Copy the link under `Invite others to edit` and share the link with your teammates.
+Alternatively you can add the project to a team you are all a part of.

+## What else can I do with glitch?

 As you can probably already tell each lesson is its very own glitch project.
 What this means is we can view the source, remix/edit your own verision!
 To access the glitch project from your slide show simply click the glitch fish icon 🎏 in the top right corner of the page!

-## Editing Your Slide Show
+## How do I edit my slides?

 Content for slides are written in a single markdown file called `SLIDES.md`.
 To edit your slide show's content open up the `SLIDES.md` file and click the `Markdown 👁️` button at the top of the file.